 Staff and committees

 Jenee Ornelas is the Education and Cultural Learning Department Program Director for the Fernandeño Tataviam Band of Mission Indians.
 Her mother is a Tataviam and of Mexican descent.
 Her father was of Spaniard, Filipino and Mexican descent.
-She graduated from Cal State University, Northridge (CSUN) and is a member of the TAU SIGMA National Honors Society for Transferred Students.
+She graduated from Cal State University, Northridge (CSUN) in 2019 and is a member of the TAU SIGMA National Honors Society for Transferred Students.
 Outside of her work she is known for her obsession with Disneyland and posting photos of her dogs.